It’s not a typo. I did in fact use the word radical instead of random. Radical acts of kindness are a real thing.

 Kindness Isn’t Just For People

-We’re inseparable from the world around us and we’re only as healthy as our environment.
-Radical acts of kindness include gestures such as adopting a pet, turning off the faucet when not using it, protecting open spaces for wildlife, picking up litter, gardening for pollinators, and choosing organic.
+Radical acts of kindness include gestures such as protecting open spaces for wildlife, picking up litter, adopting a pet, turning off the faucet when not using it, gardening for pollinators, and choosing organic.
 For instance, when pesticides are used to spray crops they kill indiscriminately, and these same chemicals contaminate drinking water and everything downstream from fish to birds.

 Discover understanding and healing through compassion for each other and the environment.